1065353767/FGO_Bluetooth_Assistant/README.md

 This is the V2.0 ver game assitant for Fate Grand Order (IOS &amp; Android both suitable).
 For details, see the following photos.

 ### Important：
 Android phones can be directly controlled by a windows PC or Mac PC, but iPhone can only be controlled by a Mac PC.
-If you are Android player or ios player with Mac PC, I highly recommend you to use Airtest or other script on Github, because they are totally free and have more functions.
-This programm let those who play FGO on ios devices but only have windows PC realise automatic play, just like useing Adb to control Android devices.
+If you are Android player or ios player with Mac PC, I highly recommend you to use Airtest or other scripts on Github, because they are totally free and have more functions.
+This programm let those who play FGO on ios devices but only have windows PC realise automatic play, just like using Adb to control Android devices.

 ![image1](https://github.com/McLaren12345/FGO_Bluetooth_Assistant/blob/master/images_for_Readme/1.jpg)